The type of material used to make custom rugs can greatly play into the overall look and function of a particular room, home or office.

 Our Machine Made Rugs

 While most of our products are completely natural, we understand the different needs of our customers.
-Our synthetic materials for rugs, stair treads and more include:
+Natural Area Rugs has a variety of mixed-fiber rugs and floor coverings, which includes vintage oriental rugs made of wool, cotton or silk.
+In addition, a selection of wool shag rugs and wool sisal rugs.
+Learn more about our synthetic materials for rugs, stair treads and more.

-Polyester – This material is great for use in moist areas, as it resists stains and mildew.
-It also dries quickly.
+What to know about polyester: Since polyester is a manmade fabric, there are many design possibilities available.
+This material is great for use in moist areas, as it resists stains and mildew; in addition, it dries quickly.

-Polypropylene – Polypropylene is a highly stain resistant material, lightweight and possibly the most used synthetic material for floor coverings.
+What to know about Polypropylene: Polypropylene is a highly stain-resistant material, lightweight, and possibly the most used synthetic material for floor coverings.

 Let’s Get Started